intel/igsc/doc/README.md

 ## Compilation

-To docs are not created on default to enable building docs from cmake set BUILD_DOCS to ON
+The docs are not created on default, to enable building docs from cmake set ENABLE_DOCS to ON

-`$cmake -DBUILD_DOCS:BOOL=ON`
+`$cmake -DENABLE_DOCS:BOOL=ON`

 ## Standalone build